blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 Show All Operators
 ==================

-While Blender logs operators in the Info space, this only reports operators with the ``REGISTER`` option enabeld so as not to flood the *Info* view with calls to ``bpy.ops.view3d.smoothview`` and ``bpy.ops.view3d.zoom``.
+While Blender logs operators in the Info editor, this only reports operators with the ``REGISTER`` option enabled so as not to flood the *Info* view with calls to ``bpy.ops.view3d.smoothview`` and ``bpy.ops.view3d.zoom``.

-However, for testing it can be useful to see **every** operator called in a terminal, do this by enabling the debug option either by passing the ``--debug-wm`` argument when starting Blender or by setting :mod:`bpy.app.debug_wm` to ``True`` while Blender is running.
+Yet for testing it can be useful to see **every** operator called in a terminal, do this by enabling the debug option either by passing the ``--debug-wm`` argument when starting Blender or by setting :mod:`bpy.app.debug_wm` to ``True`` while Blender is running.